mvolkmann/blog/src/rust.md

 **WebAssembly:**

-WebAssembly (abbreviated WASM) is an instruction format for a virtual machine that is supported by modern web browsers (currently Chrome, Edge, Firefox, and Safari).
+WebAssembly (abbreviated WASM) is a binary instruction format for a stack-based virtual machine that is supported by modern web browsers (currently Chrome, Edge, Firefox, and Safari).
-This is typically much faster than equivalent code written in JavaScript.
+WASM code typically executes much faster than equivalent code written in JavaScript.
 Code from many programming languages can be compiled to WASM.
 Currently full support is only available for C, C++, and Rust.
 Experimental support is available for C#, Go, Java, Kotlin, Python,